 Vice President Dan Quayle

 Vice President Dan Quayle was born on February 4, 1947, in Indianapolis, Indiana.
 After spending much of his youth in Arizona, he graduated from Huntington High School in Huntington, Indiana, in 1965.
 Dan Quayle graduated from DePauw University in 1969 and received his J.D. from Indiana University School of Law at Indianapolis in 1974.
 In November 1972, Dan Quayle married the former Marilyn Tucker of Indianapolis.
-Dan and Marilyn Quayle have three grown children: Tucker, Benjamin and Corinne and five grandchildren.
+Dan and Marilyn Quayle have three grown children: Tucker, Benjamin and Corinne and seven grandchildren.
 They live in Paradise Valley, Arizona where he attended grade school and high school.

 Dan Quayle's public service began in July 1971 when he became an investigator for the Consumer Protection Division of the Indiana Attorney General's Office.
 Later that year, he became an administrative assistant to Governor Edgar Whitcomb.
 From 1973-74, he was the Director of the Inheritance Tax Division of the Indiana Department of Revenue.
 Upon receiving his law degree, he worked as associate publisher of his family's newspaper, the Huntington Herald-Press, and practiced law with his wife in Huntington.